privacypatterns/patterns/patterns/Trust-Evaluation-of-Services-Sides.md

     {%hyde

     title: "Trust Evaluation of Services Sides"
+    type: pattern
     excerpt: "A visual highlight provided by an authority which signals the extent to which given privacy criteria are fulfilled.
 It should be clearly placed and easily found, with links to additional information."
-    status: pattern
-    type: pattern
     categories:
         - transparency
         - access
         - inform
         - provide
+    com: Awareness-Feed Policy-matching-display
+    status: pattern
+    address:

     %}

 [TOC]